pilsnerfrajz/pilsnerfrajz/README.md

-## Hi, my name is William and I'm studying IT at [KTH](https://www.kth.se/social/program/cinte/).
+## Hi, my name is William and I'm studying IT at [KTH](https://www.kth.se/social/program/cinte/)

-I'm currently developing a "Banking application" combining elements of different courses given at KTH.
+I'm currently developing a "banking application" combining elements of different courses given at KTH.
 The project involves:
 * a Java GUI using Java Swing
 * connecting to a server using TCP
 * executing transactions on the server using the SQLite C interface

-## Social:
+## Social
 [Linkedin](https://www.linkedin.com/in/williamhedenskog/)
 <!--
 **pilsnerfrajz/pilsnerfrajz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.